 There it is, the key to productivity, even when life is crazy: getting up early.

-Lest you think that I rise at 4:30 am, exercise for an hour, and then have coffee and muffins in quiet peace as I blissfully gaze out the window at the rising sun….well, let’s just say that is not a realistic picture of how my mornings go ;)
+Lest you think that I rise at 4:30 am, exercise for an hour, and then have coffee and muffins in quiet peace as I blissfully gaze out the window at the rising sun….well, let’s just say that is not a realistic picture of how my mornings go.
+I’m definitely not as motivated as my grandmother, who was often up far before dawn ;)

 Getting up earlier than my kids is a discipline I have been working on over the past few years and will probably ALWAYS need to work on as stages of life change.
 Admittedly it’s easier now that my current youngest is 2 1/2, but I wish I’d implemented an early morning rising back when I had babies because it likely would have made my days much smoother!